-And, if you don't have curbside recycling and are looking for a way to recycle at home please see this list of recycling centers near you.
+If you don't have curbside recycling and are looking for a way to recycle at home, please see this list of recycling centers near you.